ZaidMohammad38/ZaidMohammad38/README.md

 ---

 ## 🚀 About Me
-I am an Electrical & Electronics Engineering graduate with a strong interest in software development.
+Java-focused fresher with a strong foundation in core Java and hands-on experience in web development.
-I have hands-on experience in web development and a solid foundation in Java.
+Comfortable building clean UIs and currently transitioning into backend development using Spring.
-Currently, I am upskilling myself in backend development using Spring.
+Actively seeking entry-level Java / Full Stack opportunities.

 ---